Major Groups > Saddles

 Saddles: The Genus Helvella

-[ Ascomycetes > Pezizales > Helvellaceae . . . ]
+[ Ascomycota > Pezizales > Helvellaceae . . . ]

 by Michael Kuo

-The mushrooms in Helvella, sometimes called the "Elfin Saddles," have irregular caps that are smooth or "wavy" and are saddle-shaped, lobed, or cuplike.
+The mushrooms in Helvella, sometimes called the "Elfin Saddles," are among my favorites.
+Many of them are stunningly beautiful, and even those that are not beautiful somehow manage to be interesting.
+Species of Helvella have irregular caps that are saddle-shaped, lobed, cuplike, or downright irregular.
 The caps are not brightly colored, and are usually white, cream, buff, brown, gray, black, or tan.
-Helvella species grow on the ground or on rotting wood.
-Most species fruit in summer and fall, but several can be found in the winter and spring in warm coastal areas.
+Helvella species grow on the ground or, in a few cases, on rotting wood.
+Most species fruit in summer and fall, but several can be found in the winter and spring in warm climates.
+Most if not all Helvella species are mycorrhizal.

 Helvella crispa